AzugBe/azugbe.github.io/_pages/about.md

 In 2012, Sam Vanhoutte, Kristof Rennen, Mike Martin and Panagiotis Kefalidis joined AZUG as volunteers, helping the day-to-day working.

-In 2015, Tom Kerkhove joined AZUG as a&nbsp;volunteer, helping the day-to-day working.
-Sam Vanhoutte decided to focus on other things.
+In 2015, Tom Kerkhove joined AZUG as a volunteer, helping the day-to-day working.
+Sam Vanhoutte decided to focus on other things, while Panagiotis Kefalidis moved to the USA.

+In 2017, Salma Haidar joined the AZUG crew as a volunteer.

 ## Crew